skip to main content

 The noncurrent portion of warrants issued with a set term for redemption (also known as time warrants).
 In most cases, they are backed by the earnings of a specific fund rather than the full faith and credit of the issuing government.
 Any premium or discount should be accounted for separately from the face value, using subaccounts of this account.

-263.51 Leases and Installment Purchases Payable (General Obligation)
+263.51 Installment Purchases Payable (General Obligation)

-263.52 Leases and Installment Purchases Payable (No General Obligation)
+263.52 Installment Purchases Payable (No General Obligation)

 263.60 Notes Payable